ASAP Specialized Track

 - Receive academic support and individualized advising

-- Build your network through meaningful interactions with international and U.S. students, and UCI faculty and staff
+- Build your network through meaningful interactions with international and U.S. students, and UC Irvine faculty and staff

 - Study at a Top 10 U.S. public university in the safest city in the U.S., as ranked by the FBI every year since 2005